Ligature (writing): Massachusett ꝏ

-A prominent feature of the colonial orthography created by John Eliot (later used in the first Bible printed in the Americas, the Massachusett-language Mamusse Wunneetupanatamwe Up-Biblum God, published in 1663) was the use of the double-o ligature ꝏ to represent the of food as opposed to the of hook (although Eliot himself used oo and ꝏ interchangeably).
+A prominent feature of the colonial orthography created by John Eliot (later used in the first Bible printed in the Americas, the Mamusse Wunneetupanatamwe Up-Biblum God, written for the Massachusett language and published in 1663) was the use of the double-o ligature ꝏ to represent the of food as opposed to the of hook (although Eliot himself used oo and ꝏ interchangeably).
 In the orthography in use since 2000 in the Wampanoag communities participating in the Wôpanâak Language Reclamation Project (WLRP), the ligature was replaced with the numeral 8, partly because of its ease in typesetting and display as well as its similarity to the o-u ligature Ȣ used in Abenaki.
 For example, compare the colonial-era spelling seepꝏash with the modern Wôpanâak Language Reclamation Project (WLRP) spelling seep8ash.

 Letter W

 As the letter W is an addition to the Latin alphabet that originated in the seventh century, the phoneme it represents was formerly written in various ways.
 In Old English, the runic letter wynn Ƿ was used, but Norman influence forced wynn out of use.
 By the 14th century, the "new" letter W, originated as two V glyphs or U glyphs joined, developed into a legitimate letter with its own position in the alphabet.
 Because of its relative youth compared to other letters of the alphabet, only a few European languages (including Breton, Dutch, English, German, Maltese, Polish, Walloon, and Welsh) use the letter in native words.